 The new bus station will provide passengers with better access and more shops, as well as real-time bus and rail information to help with onward journeys.

-Alongside improved passenger facilities and better access to the town centre, plans also include environmentally friendly features, such as measures to enable the future introduction of electric bus charging points, bike parking and solar panels, as well as a living roof complete with plants.
-Overall, the scheme will deliver more green space with an extra 40 trees being planted.
+Alongside improved passenger facilities and better access to the town centre, plans for the new station include environmentally friendly features, such as measures to enable the future introduction of electric bus charging points, bike parking and solar panels, as well as a living roof complete with plants.
+Overall, the scheme will deliver more green space as well as other environmental benefits.

-Construction work is expected to start in September 2021 and continue until summer 2023.
+Construction work start is expected to continue until summer 2023.

-The new bus station, which was granted planning permission in autumn 2020, is part of a wider package of schemes to transform the way people travel in and around the town.
+The new bus station is part of a wider package of schemes to transform the way people travel in and around the town.